 Thinking of moving to Florida and buying a home?
 First, consider whether you would be eligible for any property tax exemptions.
 Florida offers homeowners many property tax exemptions designed to reduce their taxes.
 Most homeowners are eligible for a homestead exemption on their primary residence, and many homeowners qualify for other property tax discounts based on age, disability, and/or veteran status.

-Common Property Tax Exemptions in Florida
+Common Property Tax Exemptions

 The most common available exemptions for Florida homeowners include the following: